-This is an elective class designed to focus on the mastery of standards being taught in the Algebra II course.
+This is an elective class designed to focus on the mastery of standards being taught in Algebra II.
 Opportunities will be provided for students to investigate standards not previously mastered within the Algebra II class.
 This is taught as a companion course with Algebra II and does not count as a required mathematics credit toward graduation.
 Successful completion of the course will provide students with elective credit.